adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 Just because it is enabled does not mean you automatically get to use it.
 Click on **Credentials** link in the left-hand side bar.
-You will also see a "Go to Credentials" button at the top of the screen, but it doesn't take you to the same screen, so don't click it.
+You will also see a "Go to Credentials" button at the top of the screen, but it does not take you to the same screen, so do not click it.

 On the Crendetials screen, click on the **OAuth consent screen** tab: